patternfly/training-scenarios/react-charts/area-chart/step6.md

 6) <strong>Add the `legendData` property to the `<Chart>` component.</strong>

 Inside the `legendData` should be an object with names for the data.
-It should look like the following:
+It should look like this:

 <pre class="file" data-target="clipboard">
 legendData={[